juandarr/juandarr.github.io/README.md

 # Personal portfolio

 This is my personal webpage.
 My goal is to showcase the kind of projects I have worked on in the past and hihglight the kind of experience I am bringing to the table.
-I you want to get in toouch just send me a message via Twitter or Gmail.
+I you want to get in touch just send me a message via Twitter or Gmail.

 ## TODO